-But the holes being put into children’s wellbeing are more important.
+But tackling the long lasting gaps in children’s wellbeing is more important.

-That was the primary, motivating factor in the creation of Rebuilding Wellbeing.
+This was the main, motivating factor in the creation of this curriculum.

-It is a whole school approach designed to give children the knowledge and skills they need in order to survive and thrive in the changing, fast-paced, modern world.
+It is an approach designed to give children in the Early Years the knowledge and skills they need in order to survive and thrive in the changing, fast-paced, modern world.

-11 session outlines for each primary age phase (Early Years, Key Stage 1 and Key Stage 2).
-The knowledge is carefully structured across the age phases to enable progression in how children understand the wellbeing messages.
+11 session outlines for EYFS.
+The knowledge is carefully structured to enable children to understand the wellbeing messages.

 Each session is linked to one of the eleven themes: Flourishing, Happiness, Relationships, Resilience, Connections, Health, Change, Community, Feelings, Breathing, and Nature.

-A whole school approach for helping children understand how their mind works.
+A consistent approach for helping children understand how their mind works.
 When children have a strong understanding of how their mind is the operating system within the hardware of their brain, it allows them to be much more open to embedding the key wellbeing messages.

 How are the sessions designed?